MARINE RADIO CHANNELS

 Channel 12 - Brisbane VTS

-This channel is used by vessels working the main shipping channels on Moreton Bay and the Brisbane River between Point Cartwright at Mooloolaba and Brett's Wharf at Hamilton Reach on the Brisbane River.
+This channel is used by vessels working the main shipping channels on Moreton Bay and the Brisbane River between Point Cartwright at Mooloolaba and Brett's Wharf at Hamilton Reach on the Brisbane River and under the control of Brisbane Vessel Traffic Service (VTS)

 Brisbane VTS Information Sheet

-VHF Channel 13 - Brisbane River CBD & Southern Moreton Bay Islands Working & Calling Channel
+VHF Channel 13 - Brisbane River & Southern Moreton Bay Islands workings

 Brisbane River Note:

 Commercial vessels should generally operate as close as practicable to the starboard side of the centre third of the navigable river unless it is unsafe to do so.
-Masters are required to give position calls via VHF channel 12 and/or 13 on approach to sharp/blind bends and bridges, with additional calls when overtaking other vessels or in restricted visibility.
+Masters are required to give position calls via VHF channels 12 and/or 13 on approach to sharp/blind bends and bridges, with additional calls when overtaking other vessels or in restricted visibility

 VHF Channel 16 - Distress, Safety, and Initial Calling Channel

-When calling and working with another maritime station, establish communications on a calling frequency.
+When calling and working with another maritime station, establish communications on 16

-This repeater is located at Tangalooma and provides good coverage across the northern part of Moreton Bay.
+This repeater is located at Tangalooma on the western side of Moreton Island and provides good coverage across the northern parts of Moreton Bay between Redcliffe and Tangalooma

 Thank you to Redcliffe Coast Guard QF3 for supplying this repeater to the boating public

-This repeater is located at Cape Moreton and provides good coverage for the offshore area of Moreton & North Stradbroke Island and offshore areas as far as the Noosa region.
+This repeater is located at Cape Moreton at the tip of Moreton Island and provides good coverage for the offshore areas of Moreton & North Stradbroke Islands and areas north up to the Sunshine Coast.

 Thank you to Redcliffe Coast Guard QF3 for supplying this repeater to the boating public